This article is part of the Men’s Therapy series on masculinity and mental health.

 Psychological Effects of Chronic Masculine Crisis

-Internalized surveillance: Men live with a kind of inner watchman, constantly monitoring how they sound, appear, and emote.
+Internalized surveillance: Men can sometimes live with a kind of inner watchman, constantly monitoring how they sound, appear, and emote.
+This can be an unconscious monitoring of one's own voice, posture, clothing, hobbies, emotions — an internal “panopticon” rooted in fear of shame or rejection (Foucault, 1977; Connell, 1995).
 This can feel like a prison of self-consciousness and can manifest as a form of social anxiety.

 Emotional restriction: Many men only feel allowed to express anger, stoicism, or pride.
-Emotions like grief, fear, longing, and tenderness are deeply underdeveloped.
+Emotions like grief, fear, longing, and tenderness can be deeply unfamiliar — leading to a limited emotional literacy and restricted affect (Mahalik & Jackson, 2021).

 What Happens When Men Drop the Performance?